The term dog temperament is simply a way of describing a dog's basic personality.

 You will also be able to apply the recommendations given in this article to help improve your dog's temperament.

-Here are a couple of questions posted on this site by our visitors, together with a couple of responses.
+Here are a few questions posted on this site by our visitors and a couple of responses.

 They are a classic example of how an environment (or a change in environment) can alter your dog's behaviour.